 A correct program is one that achieves its programmer's intent.
-All programmers, therefore, always strive to write correct programs, almost by definition.
+Hence, by this definition, every programmer aspires to write correct programs.

-When possible, the language makes writing correct programs easier and incorrect programs more difficult.
+Ideally, a well-reasoned programming language will make writing correct programs easy and incorrect ones less so.
 On the other hand, because so much of a programmer's intent is not captured in the code, a programming language cannot guarantee that only correct programs can be written.

 The Contracts facility offers a large step toward bridging that gap via the introduction of a mechanism whose primary intent is to identify which behaviors of a program are correct.
-Many of the complexities of [P2900R9] focus on handling how an incorrect program is mitigated - through invocation of a contract-violation handler or terminating more aggressively.
+Many of the complexities of [P2900R9] focus on handling how the impact of running an incorrect program can be mitigated - i.e., through invocation of a contract-violation handler or terminating more aggressively.

-Static analysis is our general term for any process that attempts to identify whether a given program will be correct without actually executing that program.
-Any given static-analysis procedure will have a number of different properties.
+Static analysis is our general term for any process that attempts to identify, without executing a given program, whether that program will be correct.
+Any given static-analysis procedure will have certain different properties, many of which interact with Contracts and are employed by users in wildly different ways.